zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-For completeness, the expressions of the scattering tensor for the electric and the magnetic fields are given below:
+For completeness, the expressions of the scattering tensors for the electric and the magnetic fields are given below:

 $$ \tag{15.7}
 \begin{aligned}